JenniferT9462/Next-Assignment-2/README.md

         git remote add origin https://github.com/yourusername/your-repository.git
         git branch -M main
         git push -u origin main
+- In your editor's terminal(bash) run:

+        npm install

+    * To install dependencies

+- To start development server run:

+        npm run dev

+- This will start the development server, and your Next.js app will be accessible at http://localhost:3000 in your web browser.

 # Functionality

 * You will need to import useState to be able to declare and update state variables within the components: